CBC showcases four Sheridan student films for Absolutely Canadian series

 All four Sheridan student films will be available to stream on CBC Gem until January 2021.

-Pictured top right: Behind-the-scenes from Ander Barillas and Josh Casale's short film First Steps.
+Pictured top: Behind-the-scenes from Ander Barillas and Josh Casale's short film First Steps.